MatthewSmith5656/RockPaperScissors/README.md

 backlog:

-Login social or az b2c
+Authorization: JWT validated on APIM, claims leveraged in function Login social or az b2c
-Authorization JWT validated on APIM
-Game persistence => stats, match history ect p2p => made available by logic in back-end, but I would use a durable function as it's stateful. front end can store session data like games won whilst logged in(in basic form while app open) Dockerize unit test coverage 100% a front end
+Game persistence => stats, match history ect p2p => made available by logic in back-end, but I would use a durable function as it's stateful. front end can store session data like games won whilst logged in(in basic form while app open)

+unit test coverage 100%

+create packages
+Dockerize& devops